ww3ak/ColorTrackingRobot/README.md

 ### Could not open camera
 1. Unplug camera and replug it back in.

+### Camera can not be found/detected
+If you are SSH into walter library, this will not work.
+Walter libraries do not have webcameras integrated.
+You would have to physically go to walter library and bring your own web camera to plug in.
+Otherwise, if you have ros2 locally installed with a working webcam, then that will also work.

 ### More than one robot is spawned in the gazebo world
 1. Shut down all processes using the commands bash ```pkill -9 -f gazebo```  ```pkill -9 -f ros2```